ga-wdi-boston/html-css-layout/README.md

 > Ordinarily, elements expand to hold their containers.
 However, floated
 > elements are excluded from this, so floating an element may lead to its
 > container's height shrinking down to nothing.
-To fix this, we use a "cleafix
+To fix this, we use a "clearfix
 > hack" by applying `overflow: hidden;` to the container's style declarations.

 ### Lab: Box Model, Float/Clear